-Why I Love It:
+⭐Why I Love It:

 - Customizable Mix-Ins - It's great plain or you can add mix-ins like chocolate chips, coconut, or nuts.

-Ingredients Needed:
+🥘Ingredients Needed:

 - Mashed Ripe Bananas.
 2 whole cups!
 This was about 4-5 large bananas for me.
 But please measure!
 And when I say ripe, I mean ripe!
 We want, brown, practically black bananas that are nice and soft on the inside.
 They should mash so easily with a fork.
+You can also use extra ripe bananas to make these Kodiak Protein Muffins or Banana Bread Baked Oats.

-- Vanilla Extract.
-Because really, isn't everything better with a little vanilla 🙂
+- Vanilla Extract - Because really, isn't everything better with a little vanilla.

-How do I make sure my banana bread is moist?
+🍌How do I make sure my banana bread is moist?

 There are several things about this recipe that make it extra moist!